Year of the Six Emperors

 The Year of the Six Emperors was the year AD 238, during which six men made claims to be emperors of Rome.
-This was an early symptom of what historians now call the Crisis of the Third Century, also known as Military Anarchy or the Imperial Crisis (AD 235–284), a period in which the Roman Empire nearly collapsed under the combined pressures of foreign invasions and migrations into the Roman territory, civil wars, peasant rebellions, political instability (with multiple usurpers competing for power), Roman reliance on (and growing influence of) foreign mercenaries known as foederati and commanders nominally working for Rome (but increasingly independent), the devastating social and economic effects of the plague, debasement of currency, and economic depression.
-The crisis ended with the ascension of Diocletian and his implementation of reforms in 284.
+This was an early symptom of what historians now call the Crisis of the Third Century (AD 235–285), a period in which the Roman Empire nearly collapsed under the combined pressures of foreign invasions and migrations into the Roman territory, plagues, civil wars, peasant rebellions, political instability (with multiple usurpers competing for power), Roman reliance on (and growing influence of) foreign mercenaries known as foederati and commanders nominally working for Rome (but increasingly independent), the devastating social and economic effects of the plague, debasement of currency, and economic depression.
+The crisis ended with the final victory of Diocletian and his implementation of reforms in 285.

+The Year of the Six Emperors may be called the Year of the Seven Emperors if Gaius Julius Verus Maximus, the son of Maximinus Thrax is counted.
+He bore the title caesar but not augustus.
+Edward Gibbon, in his History of the Decline and Fall of the Roman Empire, includes Maximus when he notes how "in the space of a few months, six princes had been cut off by the sword", before Gordian III became sole emperor.

 History

 Maximinus Thrax

-The emperor at the beginning of the year was Maximinus Thrax, who had ruled since 235.
-Later sources claim he was a cruel tyrant, and in January of 238, a revolt erupted in North Africa.
+The emperor at the beginning of the year was Maximinus Thrax, who had ruled since March 235.
+Later sources claim he was a cruel tyrant, and a revolt erupted in North Africa in early 238.
 The Historia Augusta states:

 "The Romans could bear his barbarities no longer—the way in which he called up informers and incited accusers, invented false offences, killed innocent men, condemned all whoever came to trial, reduced the richest men to utter poverty and never sought money anywhere save in some other's ruin, put many generals and many men of consular rank to death for no offence, carried others about in wagons without food and drink, and kept others in confinement, in short neglected nothing which he thought might prove effectual for cruelty—and, unable to suffer these things longer, they rose against him in revolt."

 Gordian I and Gordian II

 Some young aristocrats in Africa murdered the imperial tax-collector then approached the regional governor, Gordian, and insisted that he proclaim himself emperor.
 Gordian agreed reluctantly, but as he was almost 80 years old, he decided to make his son joint emperor, with equal power.
 The senate recognised father and son as emperors Gordian I and Gordian II, respectively.

-Their reign, however, lasted for only 20 days.
+Their reign, however, lasted for only three weeks.
 Capelianus, the governor of the neighbouring province of Numidia, held a grudge against the Gordians.
 He led an army to fight them and defeated them decisively at Carthage.
 Gordian II was killed in the battle, and on hearing this news, Gordian I hanged himself.

-Gordian I and II were deified by the senate.
+Both Gordians were deified by the senate.